wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

   :alt: SPARK MAX Motor Controller
   :width: 400

-The `SPARK MAX Motor Controller <https://www.revrobotics.com/rev-11-2158/>`__ from REV Robotics has advanced brushed and brushless DC motor control including the REV Robotics NEO Brushless Motor.
+The `SPARK MAX Motor Controller <https://www.revrobotics.com/rev-11-2158/>`__ is an advanced brushed and brushless DC motor controller from REV Robotics.
+When using CAN bus or USB control, the SPARK MAX uses input from limit switches, encoders, and other sensors, including the integrated encoder of the REV NEO Brushless Motor, to perform advanced control modes.
 The SPARK MAX can be controlled over PWM, CAN or USB (for configuration/testing only).
+For more information, see the `SPARK MAX User's Manual <https://docs.revrobotics.com/sparkmax/>`__.

 TalonFX Motor Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^